Anne-alysis/GameOfThronesLeagueSpark/README.md

 Note, the algorithm was tested with a mock answer sheet as well (`correct_answer_testing.xlsx`).

-# Running the code
+# Compiling and running the code

+The code is compiled using Maven: `mvn -pl game-of-thrones-spark package`.
+The compiled jar is pushed to GCS via the below shell script so it can be run on a Dataproc cluster.

 Each week an argument is read in to indicate the value of the week (e.g., 1 - 6).
 The `week` variable must be changed via the shell script.
 After replacing the scrubbed variables in the script, it can be run via:

 `sh game-of-thrones-spark/etc/run-github.sh`

-There is also a flag to be set in the shell script, `createquestionstructure`, that allows the structure of the questions to be written to a file for ease of building the correct answer sheet.

 # Classes
 ## `Score.scala`

 This is the main class which includes all steps outlined above.
-It includes a companion object that stores the filenames and reads in the arguments from the shell script: storage bucket (`bucket`), week (`week`), and the boolean question structure flag (`createQuestionStructure`).
+It includes a companion object that stores the filenames and reads in the arguments from the shell script: storage bucket (`bucket`) and week (`week`).

 The class (not companion object) extends a trait in `common/Utilities.scala` that creates the Spark session, which is then passed implicitly to all other methods that require a Spark session.